jeffpwalsh/iTunes-Search-API/README.md

 # Express-React Itunes Search App

-* This server fetches data from itunes search api
+* The server fetches data from itunes search api
 * The client renders search results and creates a favouritelist

 ## Installation & Running